eddyv73/azure-pipelines/Pipelines/BaseMultiplesProjects/README.md

 Azure DevOps : [![Build Status](https://dev.azure.com/wistercorp/azure-pipelines/_apis/build/status/BasePipelineMultiplePro?branchName=develop)](https://dev.azure.com/wistercorp/azure-pipelines/_build/latest?definitionId=46&branchName=develop)

-This example works for a simple solution with one project.
+This example works for a single solution with multiples projects.

+## Cons
+Considerations: This design is slow, because verify project by project.
+## Pros
+Considerations: This design is nice to identify errors in the build, because you can see Build and Restore every project.
 # Base
 Steps